columbusmonkey/Bugzilla-Extension-Markdown/README.md

  - Needs some more testing

- - The first line of a quoted comment ("> ") comment is not highlighted in the sme way as subsequent lines.
+ - The first line of a quoted comment ("> ") comment is not highlighted in the same way as subsequent lines.

  - The automatically added duplicate comments are displayed as bold because the text is wrapped in `***`.